zowe/docs-site/docs/user-guide/configure-zowe-zosmf-workflow.md

 As a system programmer, after you install Zowe, you can register and execute the z/OSMF workflows in the web interface to complete the Zowe configuration. z/OSMF helps to simplify the Zowe configuration tasks and reduce the level of expertise that is needed for Zowe configuration.

-Ensure that you have the following requirements before you start the Zowe configuration:
+Ensure that you meet the following requirements before you start the Zowe configuration:

 -  Installed and configured z/OSMF
 -  Installed Zowe with either SMP/E build or convenience build